Categories

 Easy/intermediate.

-The Thermal stitch is not hard but it can be a little tricky to find the right stitches that you need to crochet into.
-Extra attention is needed especially in the first 3-4 rows as you’re learning what stitches to work into.
-After row 4 the stitches on both rows are much easier to see and it will get super easy!
+The Thermal stitch is not a difficult stitch to learn, but it can be a bit tricky to master the technique of finding the right stitches to crochet into.
+It requires extra attention, especially in the first few rows as you get the hang of it.
+However, after the initial 3-4 rows, the stitches on both rows become much easier to identify, and the process becomes much more straightforward.

 Materials